 And the truth is, the costs of doing foundation and drainage work can be really confusing.
 As is the case with a lot of structural projects, the confusion often stems from a lack of a well-defined scope of work.

-In this article, we’re going to share something our competitors in our service are of Oakland, Berkeley, Piedmont, and Alameda wouldn’t dare put in print: cost ranges for foundation and drainage jobs!
+In this article, we’re going to share something our competitors in our service area of Alameda, Albany, Berkeley, El Cerrito, Kensington, Oakland, Orinda, Piedmont, and San Leandro, CA wouldn’t dare put in print: cost ranges for foundation and drainage jobs!

 We’ll also share some insider tips for making sure you choose a contractor that doesn’t turn your dream house into a nightmare.

 Let’s get started …

 How Most Foundation and Drainage Repair and Replacement Jobs Start